iip-ecosphere/platform/README.md

 ## News

 * Exiting: oktoflow shall become the technological core of the funded [DATI](https://www.bmbf.de/bmbf/de/forschung/datipilot/datipilot_node.html) Innovation Community ReGaP.
 Stay tuned!!!
-* ETFA'24: Paper on generating IDTA AAS submodel APIs accepted (preprint on [arxiv](https://arxiv.org/abs/2406.14470)).
-* MODELS'24: Tutorial on AAS accepted.
+* 2 papers accepted for the Symposium on Software Performance 2024 in Linz
 * INFLUX DB connector for InfluxDb2
-* Platform core migrated to **JDK 17** (see our [migration story](platform/documentation/MigrationStory.md)).
+* Platform core migrated to **JDK 21** (see our [migration story](platform/documentation/MigrationStory.md)).
 Container creation still needs upgrade [#165](https://github.com/iip-ecosphere/platform/issues/165).
-Platform runs on **JDK 21** with EASy-Producer/development based on Eclipse 2024-06.
 * BaSyX 1.5.1 support (currently as alternative retro-fit for BaSyx 1.3.1 used as platform AAS version)
 * MODBUS/TCP connector by Christian Nikolajew (tested for compliance with Phoenix Contact EEM-MA 370 and Siemens SENTRON PAC 3200), example re-usable MODBUS/TCP definitions for Phoenix Contact EEM-MA 370
 * Plugins for alternative components with conflicting classpaths.
 Retrofit for BaSyx 1.0, in particular in AAS connector.
-* Serial connector tested and working.
-* Auto-generation of all IDTA specs published in February 2024 (accepted for ETFA'23 conference).
+* Auto-generation of all IDTA specs published in February 2024, for details see our [ETFA'24 paper](10.1109/ETFA61755.2024.10710924), generated code partially integrated with platform core
-* AAS abstraction/integration upgrade: referenceElement, multiLanguageProperties, entity, blob, more semanticIds, [IDTA 02004-1-2 Handover Documentation](https://industrialdigitaltwin.org/wp-content/uploads/2023/03/IDTA-02004-1-2_Submodel_Handover-Documentation.pdf), [IDTA 02011-1-0 Hierarchical Structures enabling Bills of Material](https://industrialdigitaltwin.org/wp-content/uploads/2023/04/IDTA-02011-1-0_Submodel_HierarchicalStructuresEnablingBoM.pdf), [IDTA 2023-01-24 Draft Submodel PCF](https://github.com/admin-shell-io/submodel-templates/tree/main/development/Carbon%20Footprint/1/0), [IDTA 02008-1-1 Time Series Data](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/03/IDTA-02008-1-1_Submodel_TimeSeriesData.pdf), [IDTA 02003-1-2 Generic Frame for Technical Data for Industrial Equipment in Manufacturing](https://industrialdigitaltwin.org/wp-content/uploads/2022/10/IDTA-02003-1-2_Submodel_TechnicalData.pdf), [IDTA 02002-1-0 Submodel for Contact Information](https://industrialdigitaltwin.org/wp-content/uploads/2022/10/IDTA-02002-1-0_Submodel_ContactInformation.pdf), [IDTA 02007-1-0 Nameplate for Software in Manufacturing](https://industrialdigitaltwin.org/wp-content/uploads/2023/08/IDTA-02007-1-0_Submodel_Software-Nameplate.pdf) related examples and XMAS AAS
-* Ongoing revision of the management UI: Initial UI design revision and cleanup, application implementation templates can be created and downloaded from the management UI (December 2023).

 ## Public demonstrations